rockettheme/docs/Docs/wordpress/themes/denali/particle_joomla.md

 ---
-title: Denali: WordPress Articles Particle
+title: Denali: WordPress Posts Particle
 description: Your Guide to Recreating Elements of the Denali Demo for WordPress
 breadcrumb: /wordpress:WordPress/!themes:Themes/denali:Denali